Dialysis services & supplies

 - Inpatient dialysis treatments (if you’re admitted to a hospital for special care)

-- Outpatient dialysis treatments (in a Medicare-approved dialysis facility) & outpatient doctor’s services
+- Outpatient dialysis treatments & outpatient doctor’s services (in a Medicare-certified dialysis facility or your home)

 - Home dialysis equipment & supplies (like the dialysis machine, water treatment system, basic recliner, alcohol, wipes, sterile drapes, rubber gloves, and scissors)